Open-Source-Satellite/Mercury-GS/README.md

 ## Manual
 The manual, which describes how to use Mercury GS, is located in the repo [here](/Mercury%20GS%20Manual.docx).

+**NOTE: This initial version of Mercury GS only fully supports Windows.
+Linux and MacOS support is expected after further development.**

 # Setup Guides
 ## User Setup
 Install [Python3](https://www.python.org/downloads/).